1601-mma2013/One_Call/README.md

 ####Product{project} vision
-* Users able to call the correct contact number right away without wasting time when they are in emergency situation.
+* Users are able to seek help from emergency stations or close friends and families in the shortest time possible
 * To provide quick and accessible help at all times with accurate information

 ####Risk
 * Users abuse the usage of emergency buttons, causing false alarm.
-* Information of nearest stations are not updated
+* Information of nearest stations are not updated.
-* Users' handphone GPS is not responsive
+* Users' handphone GPS is not responsive.

 ####Obstacles
 * Accuracy of location
-* Techincal problems
+* Technical problems such as GPS failure

 ####Constraints
-* Lack of information
-* Missed up some location and contact.
+* Missed out on certain location and contact.
-* Users ignore the application as if they think emergencies not happen always.
-* Users do not think that application is helpful.
+* Users do not use application thinking it is not useful or necessary.

 ####Opportunities
-* Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
-- to minimize the time needed to obtain correct contact number
+* Minimize the time needed to contact emergency stations
-- to improve personal safety [especially emergency happens when you are alone/during midnight]

 ### d.
 User observations